 CEOP helps keep children safe from online grooming and sexual exploitation.
 If someone's acted inappropriately to a child or young person you know, report it to CEOP.

 Privacy controls can limit who can see your child's details, like their name, age and where they live.
 But when your child connects to someone as a 'friend', that person will have access to your child's personal information.

-Some 'free' games might ask your child to fill out an extensive profile and they use this illegally to rent or sell their data on to others.
+Some 'free' games might ask your child to fill out lots of details before they can play and then illegally rent or sell this data on to others.

 Switch off or adjust settings using GPS or location tracking

 Lots of apps and social networking sites use software to locate where the user is.
 Children and young people can also reveal their location by tagging photos, such as on Instagram, or checking in on Facebook or Foursquare.

 This means that people can find out where your child lives, socialises, works or studies.